 Detailed map (1.4 mb)

-South of the Lake
+South of Lake Meredith

 Main roads leading to Lake Meredith are TX 136 from Amarillo, FM 1913 from the west and TX 152 near the north end.
 Highway US 87/287 crosses the Canadian River just south of the recreation area, where a side road leads to the Rosita ORV area.
 The preserve contains 10 miles of the river of which less than half has a lake, as for the remainder the waters flow gently through a wide grassy valley enclosed by low mesas formed of red and white limestone rock, split by several tributary creeks.
 On the east side are two back country campsites - Mullinaw Creek and McBride Canyon, linked to TX 136 by mostly paved roads; only the last part is unpaved but in good condition.
 The approach is across open, bushy land though the canyons contain large cottonwood trees, willows and other vegetation, bordered by the steep mesa slopes that are strewn with colorful boulders.
 The sites are clean, not often used and the place has a distinct feeling of remoteness.
 There is not that much to do, however, and in summer the area is likely to be infested with mosquitoes.
 The west side of the NRA also has a small camping area, at Plum Creek, and a boat launch site, in case the waters ever rise significantly and cause the lake to back up this far upstream.